tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Context makes it somewhat clear that he uses the word "plastic" to refer to the way he constructs and composes his images -- the way he molds reality into shapes of his own choosing.
 For example, one of the chapters in the *New Plastic in Painting* series of articles is entitled *The New Plastic as Abstract-Real Painting: Plastic Means and Composition.*

+The [wikipedia page for Neoplasticism](https://en.wikipedia.org/wiki/Neoplasticism) hints at this idea, stating that "every artist manipulates reality to produce an aesthetically pleasing, artfully pleasing whole."
-But it would be nice to have a definition of what he means by it and not have to wonder and guess.
+But I always wanted to see an actual definition of what he means by it and not have to wonder and guess.

 ## Plastic This, Plastic That